Student Arrival and Departure

-Students should be ticketed to Baltimore Washington International Airport, which is approximately 10 minutes from Fort Meade.
-During duty hours, call the IMSO at (301) 677-2020 or (301)677-3954.
+Students should be ticketed to Baltimore Washington International Airport, which is approximately 15 minutes from Fort Meade.
+In most cases, the IMSO will meet the IMS at the airport and transport to Fort Meade Lodging.
+During duty hours, the IMSO can be reached at (301) 677-2020 or (443) 864-9212.
 After duty hours, please contact Mr. Johnson at (443) 864-9212.
 Provide your name, rank, native country and the description or name of the instructional program that you are scheduled.
 If you are an unannounced student, you should be prepared to seek your own ground transportation to Fort Meade.

 Security Cooperation Officers (SCO) should ensure that the International Military Student Office is notified at least five days prior to the student's arrival, in order to arrange for the student to be properly greeted at the airport.
 Failure to notify the International Military Student Office will cause delays in getting the student settled comfortably.
-Ideally, the student should arrive some time Monday through Friday before 1200 local time.
-This will ensure the student is completely inprocessed before the weekend (i.e., ID Card, tour of post, ECL testing if necessary, etc.).
+If possible, the student should arrive between Monday through Friday before 1200 local time.
+This will ensure the student is completely in-processed before the weekend (i.e., ID Card, tour of post, ECL testing if necessary, etc.).

 Dress uniform (and several sets of native country rank) equivalent to the U.S. rank:

-Meals are available to all students at the Chesapeake Dining Facility, located near the student service detachments roughly one block from DINFOS.
+Meals are available to all students at the Freedom Inn Dining Facility, located approx.. .3 miles from DINFOS, across from Eps Dental Clinic on Simonds St.

 Hours are as follows: